loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 *   In JavaScript, the `typeof` operator returns a string

-*   whereas in Python, types are represented by the classes that implement them

-*   (the reality is a little more complicated).
+*   whereas in Python, types are represented by the objects that implement them (the reality is a little more complicated).

-*   Representing / identifying types by texts is straightforward, simple, accessible and extensible
+*   Representing / identifying (classes of) things by texts is straightforward, simple, accessible and extensible

 *   it works for 7 billion people and their pets

+*   it works for the 171,476 words of English (in the OED)

-*   so it should be good enough for a computer application.
+*   so it should be good enough for this purpose.

 *   Examples: